racimcaid/embedded-ai-weather-station/README.md

 - `CURRENT_HOUR` and `CURRENT_MONTH` are **manually fixed**
   - future versions should retrieve real time from **RTC** or **NTP**
 - the current setup is a **bench prototype**
-  - not yet an outdoor ruggedized system
+  - it is not yet an outdoor ruggedized system
 - WiFi credentials are intentionally left as placeholders in the public repository

 This section is intentionally transparent: the goal of this repository is to present both the **validated functionalities** and the **next engineering steps**.